kkibria/vidcap/README.md

 Now you can use them with wherever you need them like for **youTube** or something.

 ## Custom cue
-Sometimes it is useful to provide custom hints like a reference to video imagery as a cue instead of actually showing part of the subtitle.
+Sometimes it is useful to provide custom hints like a reference to the video imagery as a cue instead of actually showing part of the subtitle.
 In which case, you can put the hint with a ``|`` as separator in the file as shown below.

 Example ``cafe2.txt``,